kidmillions/codesnap.io/posts/restparameters.md

 ---
 title: ES6 and You (the New-ish Engineer) Rest and Default Parameters
+tags: Javascript, es6
 ---

 Be merry, and rejoice!
 The ECMAScript 2015 spec has [passed muster](http://www.infoq.com/news/2015/06/ecmascript-2015-es6), and Javascript is well on its way to ~annual iteration and improvement.
 In the spirit of the season, here's another great aspect of ES6 that pumps me up.

 Before talking about rest parameters, though, I also want to signal boost the [traceur grunt task](https://github.com/aaronfrost/grunt-traceur) to compile your ES6 code properly while we meanwhile wait for browsers to fully integrate everything.